ryepdx/api/README.md

 If you think this experiment sounds like loads of fun, feel free to fork and run your own version.

-The version in this repository can be accessed at the http://ryepdx.com/api endpoint.
+The version in this repository will soon be accessable at the http://ryepdx.com/api endpoint.